madhaviruwandika/predicateParser/README.md

   ``docker run -p8080:8080 ifelsepredicateparser:latest``
 - Access the Swagger UI by ``http://localhost:8080/swagger-ui/index.html#``

+# CI/CD Integration

+- Github workflow is configured to deploy the service to AWS EC2 (code : `.github/workflows`)
+- Terraform is used for provisioning resources (code: `infrastructure/terraform`)

 # API Specification

 There are 2 APIs are included